-During the 2017-2018 reporting period, the Privacy & ATI Team was comprised of three (3) full-time employees: the Manager, Privacy & ATI; and two Privacy & ATI Advisors.
+During the 2018-2019 reporting period, the Privacy & ATI Team was comprised of six (6) full-time employees: the Manager, Privacy & ATI; and five (5) Privacy & ATI Advisors.
 The Privacy & ATI Team reports to the Director, Compliance & Ethics who reports to the Vice-President and Chief Compliance & Ethics Officer.
-The Senior Vice-President and Chief Risk Officer, Enterprise Risk Management is the senior executive responsible for Privacy and Access to Information.
+The Senior Vice-President and Chief Risk Officer, Enterprise Risk Management is the senior executive responsible for Privacy & ATI.